SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/microsoft-ews.md

 * November 29, 2022 - Added new actions (Send Email and Reply To Email)
 * October 6, 2023 (v2.2) - Integration Updated
 * March 4, 2024 (v2.3) - Updated code for compatibility with Python 3.12
+* November 12, 2024 (v2.4)
+  * Updated the exchange_lib library to 5.4.2
+  * Updated the action Get Contacts to return the message "No contacts found" if the contacts are not found rather than returning an exception.